-Technically, while cars passing through, the flow of the surrounding air will be changed easily; the noise and lights of cars might be annoying at night too.
+Technically, while cars pass through, the flow of the surrounding air will be changed easily; the noise and lights of cars might be annoying at night too.

 In addition, it's easier to see accidents near corners and intersections.

 5 It’s not good if the front door or windows are facing others' wall corners.
 It looks like a knife pointing at your place.

 Facing a gap of two tall buildings is not pleasant either, because the wind and flow of air of the gap are considered negative.

 If it's unavoidable, try to use plants or curtains to shelter the house from them.

 6 It’s good to have natural light as much as possible.
 The light of the sun and moon through the windows are quite positive and pleasant.

 7 It's not good for a bed to face the door or a mirror.

 Facing the door feels less private; facing a mirror sometimes might be scary when seeing someone in the mirror at night.

 8 It’s not good to have a beam above the bed, which may make people feel stressed.

 10 Buildings shaped like U, H, T, or a square are not comfortable for people to live in.

 They are considered too windy and with an insufficient flow of air and light.

 11 It’s good to hold a party after moving into a new place, especially to places that have been empty for a long time.

 You Might Also Like: